The White Arrivers

-Perhaps even more remarkable is the immense Bayezid Mosque.
+Perhaps even more remarkable was the immense Bayezid Mosque.

 Built in 1420, it is the oldest and the largest mosque in Europe.
 Here, in this far flung part of Greece.
 An area pretty much forgotten by its country.
 Forgotten by the outside world.

-The mosque looks a sad prisoner now, caged in wooden scaffolding.
+The mosque looked a sad prisoner now, caged in wooden scaffolding.
 A modern protective roof over its previous grandeur.
-Minaret broken, vulnerable to earthquakes, it still sits defiant.
+Minaret broken, vulnerable to earthquakes, it still sat defiant.

 Having watched the Ottomans, the Bulgarian, the Greeks and the devastation of the Second World War pass its solid, stark front.
-It will take more to get rid of this venerable patriarch of Thrace.
+It would take more than any of that to get rid of this venerable patriarch of Thrace.